-Paragraph (b) of this section would require railroads to address in their certification programs whether the railroad will accept responsibility for training persons who have not been previously certified as signal employees and thus obtain authority to provide initial signal employee certification or whether the railroad will only recertify signal employees who were previously certified by other railroads.
-If a railroad accepts responsibility for training persons who have not been previously certified as signal employees, paragraph (c) of this section would require the railroad to state in its certification program whether it will conduct the training or whether the railroad will employ a training program that has been adopted and ratified by the railroad, but will be conducted by another entity on its behalf.
+Paragraph (b) of this section requires a railroad's certification program to address whether the railroad will accept responsibility for training dispatchers and thus be able to initially certify dispatchers or whether the railroad will only be recertifying dispatchers who were previously certified by other railroads.
+If a railroad accepts responsibility for training dispatchers, paragraph (c) of this section notes that the railroad must state in its certification program whether it will conduct the training program for dispatchers or it will have another entity perform the training on its behalf.

-Under this section, railroads would have latitude to design and develop the training and delivery methods they will employ; but paragraphs (d), (e), and (f) of this section contain proposed requirements for railroads that elect to train persons who have not been previously certified as signal employees.
-Pursuant to paragraph (d), a railroad that makes this election would be required to determine how training will be structured, developed, and delivered, including an appropriate combination of classroom, simulator, computer-based, correspondence, practical demonstration, on-the-job training, or other formal training.
-Paragraph (d)(3) would also require railroads to review and modify their training programs whenever new safety-related railroad laws, regulations, orders, and procedures are issued, as well as whenever new signal systems, technologies, software, or equipment are introduced into the workplace.
+Under this section, railroads have latitude to design and develop the training and delivery methods they will employ; but paragraphs (d), (e), and (f) of this section provide requirements for railroads that elect to train a previously untrained person to be a dispatcher.
+Pursuant to paragraph (d), a railroad that makes this election would be required to determine how training must be structured, developed, and delivered, including an appropriate combination of classroom, simulator, computer-based, correspondence, onthe-job training, or other formal training.
+Paragraph (d)(3) also requires railroads to review and modify their training programs whenever new safety-related railroad laws, regulations, orders, technologies, procedures, software, or equipment are introduced into the workplace.

-Paragraph (f) of this section provides the requirements a person not previously certified as a signal employee would have to satisfy in order to become a certified signal employee.
-Paragraph (f)(2) states the person must demonstrate on-the-job proficiency by successfully completing the tasks, and using the signal systems and technology necessary, to be a certified signal employee on the railroad.
-A certification candidate may perform these tasks under the direct onsite supervision of a certified signal employee who has at least one year of experience as a signal employee.
-FRA requests comments, including any supporting data, on whether this "one year of experience" requirement for certified signal employees supervising certification candidates is sufficient.
-The final proposed requirement, found in paragraph (f)(3), is that the previously uncertified person must demonstrate their knowledge of the railroad's signal systems, technologies, software, and equipment deployed on the railroad's territory.
-If the railroad uses a written test to fulfill this requirement, paragraph (f)(3) would require the railroad to provide the person(s) being tested with an opportunity to consult with a qualified instructor to explain a test question.
-This requirement is equivalent to 49 CFR 242.119(f) and is included so that certification candidates being tested can obtain clarification of test questions from someone who possesses knowledge of the signal systems, technologies, software and equipment deployed in the relevant territory.
+Paragraph (f) of this section provides the requirements a previously untrained person must satisfy in order to become certified.
+Paragraph (f)(2) states the person must demonstrate on-the-job proficiency by successfully completing dispatching tasks and using the necessary dispatching systems and technology.
+These tasks may be performed under the direct onsite supervision of a person who has the necessary dispatching experience and at least one year of experience as a dispatcher.
+FRA requests comments, including any supporting data, on whether this "one year of experience" requirement for persons supervising a certification candidate is sufficient.
+The final requirement, found in paragraph (f)(3), is that the previously untrained person shall demonstrate their knowledge of the physical characteristics of any assigned territory by successfully completing a test.
+FRA understands that a railroad may assign dispatchers additional territories after they become certified and the dispatchers can go through the process for becoming qualified on those territories after they are already certified.
+However, paragraph (f)(3) establishes the basic requirement that before a previously untrained person can become certified, they must demonstrate that they are qualified on at least one territory.
+Paragraph (f)(3) also requires railroads to provide the person(s) being tested with an opportunity to consult with a supervisory employee, who possesses territorial qualifications for the territory, to explain a test question.
+This requirement is equivalent to 49 CFR 242.119(f) and is included so that certification candidates being tested would be able to obtain clarification of test questions from someone who possesses knowledge of the relevant territory.

-Paragraph (g) of this section would require railroads to retain written documentation of the listed determinations.
-Paragraph (g)(1) would only apply to people who have not been previously certified as signal employees, whereas paragraph (g)(2) would apply to all persons seeking signal employee certification.
+Paragraph (g) of this section requires railroads to retain written documentation of the listed determinations.
+Paragraph (g)(1) only applies to individuals who have not been previously certified as dispatchers whereas paragraphs (g)(2) and (3) apply to all certified dispatchers.